Part of System Constraints

 The shift

-Many people try to force change at the level of behavior.
+Many people try to force change at the level of output.

-But if the system still runs old predictions, has high activation, low capacity or not enough safe feedback, force often becomes extra load.
+But if the system still runs old predictions, has high activation, low capacity / choice space or not enough safe feedback, force often becomes extra load.

-HSP shifts attention from trying harder to update-readiness: is the system ready to process, practice and integrate new behavior?
+HSP shifts attention from trying harder to update-readiness: is the system ready to process, practice and integrate new output?

 Once you understand why change often does not happen, the next question becomes more concrete:

-Which system condition needs to change first so new behavior can become available?
+Which system condition needs to change first so new output can become available?

 That question creates more direction than self-blame.